untwisted/untwisted/BOOK.md

 Untwisted.iostd.Server
 ~~~

-The 'Client' class is a handle that spawns the events CONNECT or CONNECT_ERR.
+The Client class is a handle that spawns the events CONNECT or CONNECT_ERR.
 In diagram it is equivalent to:

 ~~~
 WRITE -> Client -(), (int:err)-> *{CONNECT, CONNECT_ERR}